 The drinks service on a long haul British Airways flight is standard.
 We found that we could request additional drinks if we wanted them, however the drinks trolley didn’t do very many trips.

 Our economy class seats were standard, as comfortable as they could be, and no different in quality to the Virgin Atlantic planes.

-On our first long haul Virgin Atlantic flight we managed to book seats in the economy class upper deck also known as the bubble.
+Our first experience of flying with Virgin Atlantic was the Virgin Atlantic Gatwick to Orlando flight taking just over nine hours.
+We managed to book seats in the economy class upper deck also known as the bubble.
 This provided us with a completely different experience of what economy class can offer, as the service is a lot more intimate, there are less people sharing a toilet and you have dedicated cabin crew.

 Long haul Virgin Atlantic flights tend to be on a Boeing 747 with a 3,4,3 formation in the downstairs section of economy class.
 If you are travelling as a family of four, then the middle section downstairs is a great option for you all to be seated together.

 There is one thing that stood out for us flying long haul with Virgin Atlantic.
 The service appears to have that little extra touch.
 It feels as though we have no sooner taken off when the drinks trolley is round offering a dink and a bag of pretzels.

 What food do you get on Virgin Atlantic?

 By the time you have drunk this and the waste has been collected, the meal service is being handed out.
 We have found the standard of food to be comparable between British Airways and Virgin Atlantic.
 Both meals are fine, they see us through the time, but we will never enjoy the breakfast from our return journey.

 After the meal service has been collected the drinks trolley is back round again.
 I don’t think anyone would need to request any additional drinks every if they wanted some as there always seems to be someone offering you something.